forthowin/langfuse-php/README.md

 ## Introduction

-This library provides middleware for intercepting OpenAI API requests and responses in PHP applications, sending them to Langfuse for monitoring and analysis.
-It is designed to be easily integrated into Symfony projects, leveraging Symfony's dependency injection mechanism.
+This library provides wraper functions to use Langfuse LLM monitoring for your application.
+It was build for Symfony but can be used in any PHP application.

 ## Installation